databricks/terraform-provider-databricks/docs/resources/repo.md

 This resource allows you to manage [Databricks Git folders](https://docs.databricks.com/en/repos/index.html) (formerly known as Databricks Repos).

--> **Note** To create a Git folder from a private repository you need to configure Git token as described in the [documentation](https://docs.databricks.com/en/repos/index.html#configure-your-git-integration-with-databricks).
+-> To create a Git folder from a private repository you need to configure Git token as described in the [documentation](https://docs.databricks.com/en/repos/index.html#configure-your-git-integration-with-databricks).
 To set this token you can use [databricks_git_credential](git_credential.md) resource.

 ## Example Usage